White Rose Student Essay Contest

 Frequently Asked Questions:

-The contest is open to students in the state of Florida.
+The contest is open to students in Central Florida region.

 Students currently enrolled in grades 9- 12.